 Members began purchasing this coverage in 2022 to provide immediate assistance in the case of a covered event on their property.
-The policy has a total limit of \$500,000 with a pool aggregate of \$2,500,000.
-Various sublimits of up to \$250,000 apply to Crisis Management Services, Counseling, Medical Expenses, Accidental Death, Funeral Expenses, Business Interruption, and Threat Response.
+The policy provides various Crisis Management Services outlined below, with a per event limit of \$500,000, pool aggregate of \$2,500,000 and \$10,000 deductible.
+Training and resources for managing a covered event or threats of harm are also provided through an online portal.